Volunteering with 4-H

 4-H has developed a series of dynamic, interactive 30-minute online training modules help volunteers build their volunteer skills and knowledge from home.
 Learn more.

 Each fall, statewide volunteer training is offered at locations across the state.
 These offerings provide relevant and current training to all interested club volunteers.
-This year (2013-2014) volunteers can join other members in their community along with volunteers statewide and throughout the greater 12-state north central region to learn strategies to engage 4-H youth, use technology to connect with 4-H participants, find science in traditional 4-H projects, and more.
+This year (2014-2015) we're Making 4-H MORE fun!
+Volunteers can find out how to create vibrant 4-H experiences that will make kids want to keep coming back.
 Click for dates, locations and topics.

 Training and events